 Most businesses have logos or at least a company name typed in a stylish font on their website.
 However, having a nice design is not enough to make a company legally distinctive among competitors.
 Let’s clarify what a trade mark can be, when a company needs it, how to transform a trade mark into a valuable asset and how to use it.

+If you don't have a logo, you could design one using a free logo maker.
 If you already have a beautiful logo but don't have a company to attach it to yet, maybe check out our incorporation services?
 Just saying.

 What is the definition of a trade mark?

 A trade mark is a sign used to distinguish someone’s business from competitors.
 It helps customers identify traders and their products or services.
 The sign can be anything as long as it is distinctive and represented graphically: any letter, word, numeral, drawing or design of a device, name, brand, label, aspect of packaging, shape, colour, sound, or a combination of these elements.

 The law gives a variety of possibilities in choosing a suitable trademark but it also states some restrictions.